khanakshah27/colon_cancer_classifier-/README.md

-# 🧬 CancerScan — Colon Cancer Classifier
+# 🧬  Colon Cancer Classifier

 A full-stack machine learning web application that classifies colon tissue samples as **normal** or **cancerous (tumor)** using gene expression microarray data from the GEO public database.